We believe that specialist higher education is best delivered:

 LCCM also sought to expand its focus on the business side of music by adding a BA in Music Industry Management.

-Completing this diversification, the college developed an MA programme in Creative Entrepreneurship to give graduates who had developed exciting business ideas that merged technology with music or writing or indeed commercial ventures that mixed all three together, an MA for entrepreneurs.
-LCCM the London Centre of Contemporary Music had become LCCM the London College of Creative Media.
+Completing this diversification, the college developed an MA programme in Creative Entrepreneurship aimed at graduate entrepreneurs who wanted to develop exciting business ideas in music, publishing and technology.
+With this diversification, LCCM the London Centre of Contemporary Music became LCCM the London College of Creative Media.